 Open to all mamas.
 No charge.

 What do women want?
-Wine, friendship and study!
+Friendship & study!
 Join us as we share our lives and our insights in the context of the Jewish cycle.

 Waking Up to Jewish Ethics